Bedford: Sport

 There is a long-standing sporting heritage in the Bedford borough with long-established rugby and football clubs.
 The town has four rugby union teams called Bedford Blues, Bedford Queens, Bedford Swifts and Bedford Athletic.
 Since 2004, Bedford also has a rugby league team, Bedford Tigers, who compete one tier below the National Conference.

 Taking into account the size of its overall urban area, Bedford is one of the largest towns in England without a fully professional football team.
-Bedford Town F.C. currently plays at the eighth level of the English football league system and Real Bedford F.C. play at the 11th level.
+Bedford Town F.C. currently plays at the seventh level of the English football league system and Real Bedford F.C. play at the eighth level.